mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

 #### Why be careful?

 This is easiest explained with an example.
-Following the flow diagram above, if a user requests a page that doesn't exist, https://codeslikeaduck.com/page, traefik routes the request to the service hosting codeslikeaduck.com, the service responds with status 404, the errors middleware will  then intercept and query the errorPage service, which will successfully return custom.html.
+Following the flow diagram above, if a user requests a page that doesn't exist, https://codeslikeaduck.com/notexist, Traefik routes the request to the service hosting codeslikeaduck.com, the service responds with status 404, the errors middleware will  then intercept and query the errorPage service, which will successfully return custom.html.
 The users browser then runs through custom.html until it reaches the line:

 ```<link rel="stylesheet" href="css/app.css" type="text/css"/>"```

 The browser will then request codeslikeaduck.com/css/app.css, which will get routed by Traefik to the service hosting codeslikeaduck.com, which will respond 404, which will get intercepted by the errors middleware and the server will respond with custom.html.
 This wont match the expected content-type and the browser will return an error.

 You could solve this by locally storing the css, js and other assets for the error page in the original service volume.
-But that seems messy and confusing as the html would be in a seperate service volume.
+But that seems messy and confusing as the html would be in a separate service volume.
 You could also use [regex and path rules](https://doc.traefik.io/traefik/routing/routers/) to be more precise about what queries are routed where, but that feels overly complicated and could lead to accidental routing of valid asset queries away from the original service.
 Instead of those options, I recommend exposing the assets to the web so you can replace all relative paths with a URL.

 ---